Master & PhD in Economics

 Location: Ecole Polytechnique, Palaiseau.

-ECO 533 Preparatory course in Mathematics, Probability and Statistics (end of August, beginning of September)
+ECO_51633_EP Preparatory course in Mathematics, Probability and Statistics (end of August, beginning of September)

 Mathematics, Optimization, Probability, and Statistical Inference36 hours